Canalplasty in Children: What to Expect at Home

 Activity

-• Have your child spend the rest of the day in bed.
-When your child is ready, your child can begin playing again.
+• Have your child rest for the first few days.
+When your child is ready, they can begin playing again.
+Encourage quiet indoor play for the first 3 to 5 days.

 • Your child will probably be able to go back to school or day care 1 or 2 days after surgery.